<< Yesterday

 1965 Yogi Berra, appearing in his first game since 1963, grounds out to first base unassisted when he pinch-hits in the eighth inning of the Mets' 9-2 loss to the Reds at Crosley Field.
 The former Yankees icon, who became a player-coach for the crosstown rivals after being fired as the Bronx Bombers' manager last fall, will play in four National League contests, collecting two hits in nine at-bats before retiring as a player.

-1965 Tommy Davis, trying to break up a double play, dislocates and breaks his ankle when he slides into second base in the fourth inning of the team's 4-2 victory over the Giants at Dodger Stadium.
-The two-time National League batting champ will not play again this year until he appears as a pinch-hitter in the season finale.
+1965 Tommy Davis, trying to break up a double play, dislocates and breaks his ankle sliding into second base in the fourth inning of the team's 4-2 victory over the Giants at Dodger Stadium.
+The two-time National League batting champ plays in only one other game this year, appearing as a pinch-hitter in the season finale.

 1966 Indian right-hander Sam McDowell, yielding only a third-inning double to Don Buford, hurls his second consecutive one-hitter when he blanks Chicago, 1-0, at Cleveland Stadium.
 In his previous start, 'Sudden Sam' also limited his opponents to one hit, a sixth-inning single by Kansas City outfielder Jose Tartabull.